Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/programs-issuances-create.md

-### Create Issuance[POST /programs/{id}/issuances]
+### Create Issuance [POST /programs/{id}/issuances]
-[Value](#reference/0/values) is usually created by issuing it from a [Program](#reference/0/programs) in the web app.
-Each block of Values issued at once is tracked as an Issuance.
-Issuances are tracked for downloading secured codes after creation.
+An Issuance creates many [Values](#reference/0/values) in bulk and is tracked for downloading secure codes after creation.
+This is primarily used by the web app.
+When creating only a few Values use [Create Value](#reference/0/values/create-a-value) instead.

 + Parameter
     + id (string) - the ID of the Program to issue Value from.